 This Next Stop: Taste adventure begins in Port Stanley, where a young couple recently left their life in California to return to the family farm and create a beyond-organic lifestyle.
-From their farm just outside of the village, the owners fuel The New New Age Market, Bistro and Brew Pub.
-Choose from a menu filled with locally grown organic and wildcrafted delights, take part in educational workshops on topics like foraging and permaculture, browse through the intriguing collection of locally sourced art and crafts or sample one of their small, seasonal batches of rustic farmhouse and sacred wild ales that use only organic and wildcrafted ingredients.
-If your visit leaves you wanting more, stop by Wildflowers Farm, just outside of St. Thomas for handcrafted herbal teas, herbal infused bath products and their farm honey.
+From their farm just outside the village, the owners of The New New Age focus on inspiring a stronger connection between humans and nature and offers local, organic and seasonally foraged ingredients.
+Although its retail operation and visitor location has closed, the farm’s products are all available online.
+While you are in the area, be sure to stop by Wildflowers Farm, just outside of St. Thomas for handcrafted herbal teas, herbal infused bath products and their farm honey.

 Next up, create some sweet memories at Shaw’s Ice Cream.
 This local landmark has been producing ice cream since 1948 and today three sisters are carrying on the tradition of making ice cream a true family affair.
 The over 50 flavours of ice cream all share a few things in common: fresh, local cream and the purest flavourings.